Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Miami and its opponents have scored at least 43.5 points or more just one time this season.
+- Miami and its opponents have scored at least 43 points -- this matchup's over/under -- just one time this year.

+- Sunday's total is 9.3 points higher than the combined 33.7 PPG average of the two teams.

-- The two teams combine to average 33.7 points per game, 9.8 less than the total in this contest.
+- The 54 points per game these two squads have allowed their opponents to score this season are 11 more than the 43 total in this contest.

-- These two squads surrender a combined 54 points per game, 10.5 more than this contest's over/under.

-- Dolphins games this season feature an average total of 45.5 points, a number 2.0 points higher than Sunday's over/under.
+- The average total in Dolphins games this season is 45.5, 2.5 points more than Sunday's total of 43.

-- The 43.5-point over/under for this game is 4.5 points below the 48.0 points per game average total in Colts games this season.
+- The 48.0 PPG average total in Colts games this season is 5.0 points more than this game's over/under.

 Dolphins stats and trends

-- Miami has two wins against the spread in three games this year.
+- So far this year Miami has two wins against the spread.

-- Miami's games this year have gone over the total in one out of three opportunities (33.3%).
+- Miami's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Miami is 0-0 against the spread and 2-0 overall when the team totals over 373.3 yards.

-- The Dolphins have turned the ball over four times this season, two fewer than the Colts have forced (6).
+- This year, the Dolphins have four turnovers, two fewer than the Colts have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Miami's matchup with the Colts.